onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 The key issue is that software is so *contextual* that it is not possible to predict the specific questions that will arise in developing and evolving it.
 (We'll see some examples shortly.)
 As a consequence, generic tools and plugins will always fail to be useful at some point.
-Instead, we need to be able to cheaply and quickly build or adapt tools to answers our specific, contextual questions.
+Instead, we need to be able to cheaply and quickly build or adapt tools to answer our specific, contextual questions.

 ---
 # Moldable development